-3.1 Participation
+3.1.
+Participation

 Members of a WG are expected to be active participants, either on the WG mailing lists and/or in the WG meetings, although some might opt to take an observer approach (monitor mailing lists and/or meetings).
-The WG Chair is expected to make an assessment at the start of every meeting whether a sufficient number of WG members are present to proceed with the meeting and discussions.
-A sufficient number has not been defined in exact numbers in this context, but should be understood as having a representative number of WG members present.
-For example, the Chair may decide that there is not a sufficient number of WG present to make decisions, but that there is a sufficient number of WG members to have initial discussions on a certain issue and following those initial discussions encourage members on the mailing list to share their views before a decision is made at a subsequent meeting.
-An attendance record will be kept of every WG meeting.
+The WG Chair is expected to make an assessment at the start of every meeting whether a 'quorum' has been reached to proceed with the meeting and discussions.
+A quorum has not been defined in exact numbers in this context, but should be understood as having a representative number of WG members present.
+For example, the Chair may decide that there is no quorum to make decisions, but that there is a quorum to have initial discussions on a certain issue and following those initial discussions encourage members on the mailing list to share their views before a decision is made at a subsequent meeting.

 If there is lack of participation resulting in meetings being cancelled and/or decisions being postponed, the Chair is expected to explore the reasons (e.g. issues with the schedule of meetings, conflict with other activities or priorities) and attempt to address them (e.g. review meeting schedule).
-If there is no obvious way to address the situation, the Chair should approach the Chartering Organization, Stakeholder Groups, or Constituencies for assistance (e.g. request for additional volunteers to the WG) on whether there is sufficient interest from the community to continue or whether the work should be delayed.
+If there is no obvious way to address the situation, the Chair should approach the Chartering Organization, GNSO Stakeholder Groups, or Constituencies for assistance (e.g. request for additional volunteers to the WG) on whether there is enough / sufficient interest from the community / delay work.

-3.2 Representativeness
+3.2.
+Representativeness

-Ideally, a Working Group should mirror the diversity and representativeness of the community by having representatives from most, if not all, CO Stakeholder Groups and/or Constituencies.
+Ideally, a Working Group should mirror the diversity and representativeness of the GNSO community by having representatives from most, if not all, GNSO Stakeholder Groups and/or Constituencies.
 It should be noted that certain issues might be more of interest to one part of the community than others.
-The Chair, in cooperation with the Secretariat and ICANN Staff, is continually expected to assess whether the WG has sufficiently broad representation, and if not, which groups should be approached to encourage participation.
-Similarly, if the Chair is of the opinion that there is over-representation to the point of capture, he/she should inform the Chartering Organization.
+The Chair, in cooperation with the GNSO Secretariat and ICANN Staff, is expected to assess whether the WG has sufficiently broad representation, and if not, which groups should be approached to encourage participation.
+Similarly, if the Chair is of the opinion that there is over-representation to the point of capture, he/she should inform the Chartering

+Organization.

-3.3 Process Integrity
+3.3.
+Process Integrity

 WGs are encouraged to focus and tailor their work efforts to achieve the identified goals of the Charter.
 While minimum attendance and participation requirements are not explicitly recommended, a Chair is expected, as outlined above, to take the necessary measures to ensure that all WG members have an opportunity to provide their input on issues and decisions.
 WG members should be mindful that, once input/comment periods have been closed, discussions or decisions should not be resurrected unless there is group consensus that the issue should be revisited in light of new information that has been introduced.
-If the reopening is perceived as abusive or dilatory, a WG member may appeal to the Chair (see Section 3.7).

-Members are expected to participate faithfully in the WG's process (e.g., attending meetings, providing input OR monitoring discussions) and should formally withdraw if they find that they can no longer meet this expectation.
-Working group members may request a review by the Chair if a member disrupts the work or decision-making of the group as a result of inconsistent participation.
-It should be noted that there are no rules or requirements as to what constitutes sufficient or adequate 'participation;' this is an assessment that each WG member should make individually.
+Members should be encouraged to consider whether, if they cannot participate faithfully in the WG's process (e.g. attending meetings, providing input, monitoring discussions), they should formally withdraw.
+It should be noted that there are no rules or requirements as to what constitutes sufficient or adequate 'participation'; this is an assessment that each WG member should make individually.